Introduction

 - Use the

-leads to a unique, Two-hosted page where the buyer completes the required verification steps.
-Successfully completing this process automatically updates the order's state
+payment_url leads to a unique, Two-hosted page where the buyer completes the required verification steps.
+Successfully completing this process automatically updates the order's state from UNVERIFIED to VERIFIED.Managing the payment_url

 - Activation and Lifespan: The